Natalia Luis-Bassa: Personal life

 Her father, Germinal, was born in Barcelona, Spain.
-As a child, during the Spanish Civil War, he had to escape from Barcelona and went to France, the United States, Argentina and finally Venezuela where he married Lillian, a Venezuelan whose parents were Spanish.
+As a child, during the Spanish Civil War, he had to escape from Barcelona and went to France, the United States, Argentina and finally Venezuela, where he married Lillian, a Venezuelan whose parents were Spanish.
 Both of them were opera and zarzuela lovers.

-She is a graduate of the Royal College of Music in London.

 She grew up in a house full of music with her two sisters.
 Luis-Bassa now lives in West Yorkshire, the "Last of the Summer Wine" county.